lswihart-cray/docs-csm/005-CSM-METAL-INSTALL.md

 1. Verify that all the pods in the kube-system namespace are running
 1. Verify that the ceph-csi requirements are in place (see [CEPH CSI](066-CEPH-CSI.md))

 <a name="configure-and-trim-uefi-entries"></a>
 ## Configure and Trim UEFI Entries

-> **`IMPORTANT`** *The Boot-Order is set by cloud-init, however the current setting is still iterating.
-This manual step is required until further notice.*

-Do the following two steps outlined in [Fixing Boot-Order](101-NCN-BOOTING.md#set-boot-order)
+Do the following two steps outlined in [Fixing Boot-Order](101-NCN-BOOTING.md#set-boot-order) for all NCNs **except the PIT node**.
 1. [Setting Order](101-NCN-BOOTING.md#setting-order)
 1. [Trimming](101-NCN-BOOTING.md#trimming)

-The administrator or CI/CD agent may now move onto the [CSM Platform Install](006-CSM-PLATFORM-INSTALL.md) page to continue the CSM install, or may proceed further to continue optional validations.
-The optional validation may have differing value in various install contexts.
+Now move to the [CSM Platform Install](006-CSM-PLATFORM-INSTALL.md) page to continue the CSM install.